 Grab and Go-Jek

-Although much cheaper than a regular taxi, it’s a real pain trying to book Grab or Go-Jek in Ubud.
-You will find signs almost everywhere about ride-sharing apps being banned.
+Although much cheaper than regular taxis, it’s a real pain trying to book Grab or Go-Jek in Ubud.
+You’ll find signs almost everywhere about ride-sharing apps being banned.
 I’ve even heard stories about Go-Jek drivers getting harassed by the local taxi drivers!

 I was only able to book a Go-Jek once and had to meet the driver further away from the actual meeting point so that the local taxi drivers couldn’t see us!